ePages-de/epages-devportal/beyond-essence/help-center/design-and-formatting.md

 ### Caution boxes

-Only use caution boxes for seleted cases where you really need to make the user aware that an action might have a negative impact.
+Only use caution boxes for selected cases where you really need to make the user aware that an action might have a negative impact.

 {% image_custom image="/assets/img/pages/essence/caution-box1.png" width="50" %}